pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

    * Installation media
    * Live media

 #.
+Prepare and make "where we are meeting" after validation tests, in order to review bugs and possibility to prolonge release.
+#.
 Review problems and mark as Alpha tracker bug which need resolution before release

    * Package conflicts or unresolved package dependencies